Everything You Need To Know About Havasupai Falls

 Booking a Reservation

 If you desire to go to Havasupai Falls, set multiple alarms to get your a$$ out of bed on February 1st before 8am Arizona Time.
-Have the website up on your computer and the phone number (928-448-2141) on speed dial.
+Have the website up on your computer.
 Be prepared with the list of nights you'd like to camp, including backup dates, and the number of people in your party.
-When the clock strikes 8am, have one hand free to refresh the website and the other hand free to press redial.
+When the clock strikes 8am, be ready to hit refresh multiple times.
 May the odds be ever in your favor.

 I won't bore you with details of price and maximum night stay as the Official Havasupai Tribe Website includes a detailed explanation of that.
 What I will leave you with is this: it's worth it.
 The anxiety, the money, the long hike, it's all worth it.